Joseph Aidoo (politician): Politics

 He is a member of New Patriotic Party.
 He was the member of parliament for Amenfi East constituency in the Western region of Ghana for the 5th parliament of the 4th republic of Ghana.
 He was elected with 18,576 votes out of 35,832total valid voted cast on the ticket of the New Patriotic Party.
 He was elected over Akwasi Opong Fosu of the National Democratic Congress and Samuel Yaw Obeng-Damoah of the Convention People's Party.
 These obtained 45.33% and 2.83% respectively of total valid votes cast.
 He was appointed as Minister of State for the Western Region.

 In the year 2000, Joseph Boahen Aidoo was elected as the member of parliament for the Amenfi East constituency of the Western Region of Ghana in the 2000 Ghanaian general elections.
 He won on the ticket of the New Patriotic Party.
 His constituency was a part of the 9 parliamentary seats out of 19 seats won by the New Patriotic Party in that election for the Western Region.

 He won 14,578 votes out of the total valid votes cast.
 This is equivalent to 55.90% of total valid votes cast.
 He was elected over George Buadi of the National Democratic Congress and Gabriel Yaw Amoo-Gyedu of the Convention People's Party.
 These obtained 10,802 and 694 votes respectively of the total votes cast.
 These are equivalent to 41.40% and 2.70% respectively.

 Personal life

 He is married with five children.
-He is a Christian as a Catholic.
+He is a Catholic Christian.